El Reno, Oklahoma: History

 El Reno is located on the 98th meridian west, about 25 miles west of Oklahoma City.
 The eastern side of the meridian was opened to non-Indian settlement in the Land Rush of 1889.
 The western side was opened in 1892, when the federal government also made some Cheyenne and Arapaho lands available for settlement by non-Native Americans.
 The town was subsequently selected as the land district office for the 1901 land lottery drawings.

 In 1932, the United States Southwestern Reformatory was constructed about 2 mi west of El Reno.
 The federal reformatory housed male adult federal prisoners and was later restricted to house young adult male prisoners, aged 18 to 26.
 In the mid-1970s it was renamed by the United States Department of Justice, Federal Bureau of Prisons, as the Federal Correctional Institution, El Reno (FCI El Reno).
 Prisoner age limits were lifted and men of all ages have been incarcerated here ever since.
 As medium-security prison, it has become the fifth-largest federal prison in the U.S. The prison is still one of the largest employers in El Reno.
 In 2015 President Barack Obama visited the prison, the first time a sitting president has visited any federal prison.

 During World War II, Fort Reno, about 5 mi northwest of El Reno, was the site of a prisoner of war camp for Germans and Italians.
 The POW cemetery has been preserved and has stones bearing the names of German and Italian prisoners who died there.

 Following World War II, the US Army determined it did not need the fort.
 In 1948 the fort was transferred to the U.S. Department of Agriculture, for use as a research laboratory.
 The laboratory studies environmentally sustainable forage and livestock production, contributing to preservation of the Great Plains of North America.

 At one time, railroads contributed strongly to the city economy.
 A terminal and repair facility for the Chicago, Rock Island and Pacific Railroad (CRI&P or "Rock Island"), which employed a large number of people, was based here.
 Some 750 of the company's 970 employees in the state worked in El Reno.
 Due to changes taking place throughout the railroad industry, the CRI&P went bankrupt in 1979.
 It abandoned the depot and railyards in 1980.
 The railyards are still vacant.

+Culture

+A legend says the fried onion burger was invented at the Hamburger Inn in El Reno in the 1920s so the owner could save money by using less meat in his five-cent burgers.

+Since 1988 El Reno holds an annual Fried Onion Burger Day Festival in downtown the first Saturday in May.